PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

     *   `langchain`: To assist with document loading, text splitting, and vector store management.
     *   `langchain-openai`: For the OpenAI embeddings integration.
 *   **Configuration:** All sensitive information (database credentials, OpenAI API key) MUST be loaded from a `.env` file.
 The embedding batch size should also be configurable.
 *   **Idempotency:** The script must be safely re-runnable.
-Running it ten times should result in the same database state as running it once.
-This is achieved by the "clear the collection" step at the beginning.
+Running it multiple times should only add new documents, never duplicate existing ones.
+This is achieved by checking existing documents before processing.
 *   **Error Handling:** The script should handle API rate limits and token limit errors gracefully, providing clear error messages about batch size adjustments if needed.